1. What is the Tao?

 A house is built of timber,

-but only the openness of its windows and doors makes it habitable,
+but only the openings of its windows and doors make it habitable.

 So we use what is,